 At the time they are created, structures and/or schemata receive their corresponding rank value $\delta(s_k)$ .
-The rank of each schema or structure is compared with the current evolution parameter $\alpha$ .
+The rank of each schema or structure is compared to the current evolution parameter $\alpha$ .
 At the moment a structure or schema is created, it is then possible to have some figure of its survivability.
-The higher the value of $\delta(s_k)$ , and better is the structure or schema to the BOP, and they also have more surviving and recombination time.
+The higher the value of $\delta(s_k)$ , the better the structure or schema to the BOP, and the greater the survival and recombination time.

-Analyzing the ratio $\delta(s_k)$ it is possible to isolate the effects of d and $g{max}$ in population size.
-It is clear that, for small d, the population presents slow increase and maintains of small dimension.
-A large d may give the storage problems of a large population, but eventually with good structures.
-An undesired effect of $g{max}$ is that, when $g{max} \gg g(s_k)$ for a large number of $s_k \in X$ , they all have $\delta(s_k) \cong 1$ , thus entailing the possibility of being eliminated, from a generation to the next (after $\alpha = 1$ ).
+Analyzing the ratio $\delta(s_k)$ , it is possible to isolate the effects of d and $g{max}$ in population size.
+It is clear that for small d, the population presents a slow increase and maintains a small dimension.
+A large d presents the storage problems of a large population, but eventually with good structures.
+An undesired effect of $g{max}$ is that when $g{max} \gg g(s_k)$ for a large number of $s_k \in X$ , they all have $\delta(s_k) \cong 1$ , thus entailing the possibility of elimination from one generation to the next (after $\alpha = 1$ ).
 Naturally, the effect can be an enormous reduction in population size in a few generations.
 Then the definition of parameters d and $g{max}$ must be the result of a careful study.

-3 The CGA operators
+3 The CGA Operators

-In this section is described the operators that works on the evolution process in the CGA.
+In this section, we describe the operators that work on the evolution process in the CGA.
 The CGA initial population will be formed only by schemata.
 Recombination will create new schemata and structures.

 Recombination can produce more adapted structures and/or schemata.
 The best structure needs to be kept in the process, generating a best feasible solution to the problem under consideration.
 Structures can be improved by mutation.
-After some generations the population is composed of good schemata and probably good structures representing improved feasible solutions.
+After some generations, the population is composed of good schemata and probably good structures representing improved feasible solutions.

-3.1 Initial population
+3.1 Initial Population